oracle-livelabs/security/database/advanced/key-vault/key-vault.md

     ![Key Vault](./images/okv-015.png "View the OKV Wallet content on Key Vault")

-4. Go back to the OKV Web Console as *`KVRESTADMIN`* to have a look of these information
+4. Go back to the OKV Web Console as *`KVRESTADMIN`* to have a look at the contents of the  wallet

     ![Key Vault](./images/okv-001.png "KVRESTADMIN user")